Uptrends' API will be improved and extended over time. We’ll add new endpoints and methods as needed for new functionality.

 Relationships in statistics API

-Responses from the Statistics API (which can be used to retrieve statistical data for your monitors or monitor groups) will now include some additional metadata about the response.
+(which can be used to retrieve statistical data for your monitors or monitor groups) will now include some additional metadata about the response.
 The new Relationships

 array already exists for other API endpoints, and contains additional information about the request like a link to the Monitor or MonitorGroup API request to retrieve additional information about the monitor (group) itself.